F41zK4r1m/TryHackMe/Frankandherby.md

 |_http-title: Site doesn't have a title.
 ```

-Going through these open ports one by one:
+Subsequently, I systematically investigated the open ports one by one:

-  - Port 3000: There is a Rocket chat application running.
+  - Port 3000:
+    There is a Rocket chat application running.

     ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/6f010c35-ccac-4b46-9ae9-cc9066882063)